-In Milwaukee, the temperature typically varies from 18°F to 81°F over the course of the year, and is rarely below -0°F or above 90°F.
+In Milwaukee, the summers are warm; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 18°F to 81°F and is rarely below -0°F or above 90°F.

 The warm season lasts for 3.6 months, from May 31 to September 19, with an average daily high temperature above 70°F. The hottest day of the year is July 19, with an average high of 81°F and low of 65°F.